HorizenOfficial/horizen-academy-v2/docs/cryptocurrency/bitcoin-glossary.md

 A series of letters and numbers that authorizes the owner of wallet to access and spend their cryptocurrencies.

-A seed phrase is made up of 12 words that represent a private key.
+A seed phrase is made up of 12, 18 or 24 words that represent a private key.

 ### Public Key - Wallet Address